peppelinux/ansible-slapd-eduperson2016/README.md

 First of all create your certificates and put them in roles/files/certs/ then configure the FQDN associated to it in playbook variables.
-A script named make_CA.3.sh can do this automatically, it will create your own self signed keys with easy-rsa (use make_CA.sh if you have easy-rsa2).
+A script named make_CA.3.sh can do this automatically, it will create your own self signed keys with easy-rsa (use make_CA.sh if you have easy-rsa2). __Please rename it to `make_CA.production.sh` if you want to ignore your changes in the git tree__.

 _Remember_ that every client must have `slapd-cacert.pem` path configured in /etc/ldap/ldap.conf (pem file could be copied with scp or via web repository) or appending this information as environment variable:

-`LDAPTLS_CACERT=/path/cacert.pem ldapsearch -x -H ldaps://thathost.com -b dc=aai-test,dc=garr,dc=com 'uid=peppe' -d1`.
+`LDAPTLS_CACERT=/path/cacert.pem ldapsearch -x -H ldaps://thathost.com -b dc=testunical,dc=it 'uid=peppe' -d1`.

 If you don't want to validate the certificates in a ldaps:// connection just put `TLS_REQCERT never` in `/etc/ldap/ldap.conf`...;

 Check certificate validity with:

-`sudo openssl s_client -host idm.aai-test.garr.it -port 636 -CAfile /etc/ssl/certs/aai-test.garr.it/slapd-cacert.pem`
+`sudo openssl s_client -host ldap.testunical.it -port 636 -CAfile /etc/ssl/certs/testunical.it/slapd-cacert.pem`

 If you need to upgrade your certificates you can do as follow, without restart slapd (olc behaviour):